-Join us on a wildlife safari expedition to Churchill, Manitoba in search polar bears and arctic wildlife.
+Join us on a wildlife safari expedition with Jason Williams and Carrie Wild traveling to Churchill, Manitoba in search of polar bears and arctic wildlife.
 Churchill is one of the best places in the world to photograph polar bears due to their seasonally high concentration and our ability to access those areas.
 Between 900 and 1000 of these graceful animals congregate in and around Churchill waiting for the Hudson bay to freeze, allowing them access to prime seal hunting grounds.
 Not only will you spend the week in the middle one of the densest concentrations of polar bears in the world, you will also spend time viewing and photographing northern lights, have close encounters with red and arctic fox, and if we’re lucky, snowy owls and gire falcons.

 Our expedition will be based out of the Churchill Northern Studies Center, an active research and education facility situated 23 km east of the town of Churchill right on the tundra.
 This modern facility provides comfortable, dorm style accommodations overlooking the tundra with complete access to the center’s library, recreation room and observatory.
 Every evening we will gather to enjoy presentations on wildlife photography, natural history and ecology by your guides or the center’s highly trained naturalists.
 This exclusive polar bear tour is limited to 6 guests allowing us to customize each day around the interests and desires of each person on the trip.